MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/medicine.md

-The following list summarize the 10 most important health benefits of yarrow.
+The following list summarizes the 10 most important health benefits of yarrow.